ToshioCP/Gtk4-tutorial/gfm/sec5.md

 and your changes are kept in the GtkTextBuffer.
 If you add more characters beyond the limit of the window, the height increases and the window extends.
-If the height gets bigger than the height of the display screen, you won't be able to control the size of the window, and change it back to the original size.
+If the height gets bigger than the height of the display screen, you won't be able to control the size of the window or change it back to the original size.
-This is a problem and shows that there is a bug in our program.
+This is a problem, that is to say a bug.
-This can solve it by adding a GtkScrolledWindow between the GtkApplicationWindow and GtkTextView.
+This can be solved by adding a GtkScrolledWindow between the GtkApplicationWindow and GtkTextView.

 ### GtkScrolledWindow

 What we need to do is:

-- Create a GtkScrolledWindow and insert it as a child of the GtkApplicationWindow; and
+- Create a GtkScrolledWindow and insert it as a child of the GtkApplicationWindow
 - Insert the GtkTextView widget to the GtkScrolledWindow as a child.

 Modify `tfv1.c` and save it as `tfv2.c`.
-The difference between these two files is small.
+There is only a few difference between these two files.

 ~~~
 $ cd tfv; diff tfv1.c tfv2.c